Integrating with IT workflows

 For change requests or change tasks with a ServiceNow state that you have mapped to the Canceled status, Integrity Monitor removes the ServiceNow label from associated events if it has previously been applied.

-Additionally, you can ask questions in Tanium Interact that include the sensors that use enhanced labeling:
+You can also ask questions in Interact that include the sensors that use enhanced labeling:

 Integrity Monitor Labeled File Events Details: This sensor contains the same columns as the Integrity Monitor File Events Details sensor, but it returns only events that have labels applied.

 - Integrity Monitor Unlabeled File Events Overview: This sensor contains the same columns as the Integrity Monitor File Events Overview sensor, but it returns only events that do not have labels applied.

 - Integrity Monitor Unlabeled File Events Details: This sensor contains the same columns as the Integrity Monitor File Events Details sensor, but it returns only events that do not have labels applied.